amrich1111/IntroToProg-Python-Mod07/docs/index.md

 Now, putting all the pieces together – Listing 8 shows a single run program that allows users to track their daily mood by adding new entries or view all of their current entries.
 The program starts off by welcoming the user and displaying a menu of options for the user to choose from.
 Based on the user’s selection, they are able to add new data by writing or appending entries to the binary file and they are able to view all the entries currently in the binary file by loading and unpickling the data.
 Throughout each section, try-except blocks are utilized to catch potential errors caused by user input or the current file states.
 The program goes further to define exceptions for specific errors to display more useful information back to the user.

 As highlighted in Listing 8, with pickling and unpickling objects, it is important to effectively handle exceptions to ensure the program runs smoothly.
 One notable change which was made in this final code, was implementing an additional try-except within the ‘read’ block.
 As mentioned in previous sections, if there are multiple objects in a binary file, the .load() method must be called multiple times to load all the data.
 In previous listings, only the first object from the file would be outputted when trying to display the current data.
-To ensure all the data is loaded and the program does not throw an exception once its reached the end – a try-except block was implemented within a while loop to continuously load data until the program reached the end.
+To ensure all the data is loaded and the program does not throw an error – a try-except block was implemented within a while loop to continuously load data until the program reached the end of the binary file.

 #### Listing 9